Contact Us

 Best Time to Trek the Colca Canyon

-The Colca Canyon can be visited year-round, but the best time to trek is between April and December, during the dry season, when the weather is stable and skies are crystal clear.
-Condor sightings are also most frequent during these months.
+The Colca Canyon can be visited year-round, but trekking conditions vary significantly depending on the season.
+In general, the best time to trek is between April and December, during the dry season, when weather conditions are more predictable and trails are in better shape.

-• April–June: Ideal for trekking—green landscapes, mild temperatures, and good visibility.
+• April–June: Excellent balance of green landscapes, mild temperatures, and good trail conditions.

-• July–September: Peak season with more visitors; dry and crisp weather, excellent for photography.
+• July–September: Peak season with more visitors; dry, crisp air and ideal photography conditions.

 Viewpoint at Colca Canyon in southern Peru, with visitors observing the dramatic cliffs and deep valley from a curved stone terrace – cultural tourism and nature observation in the Andes.